zigtur/HeyMint-audit/README.md

 Explanation is given in `HeyMintERC721AExtensionB.md` file.

+### startTime and endTime
+startTime and endTime are not properly handled.
+A check that startTime < endTime should be made, to avoid a DoS.

+Explanation is given in `HeyMintERC721ABase.md` file.

 ### Gas optimization
 Multiple gas optimization have been made.
 Here are the main gas optimization made: